 The Best Products With Carrot Extract

 With a particularly rich, buttery texture, this is a heavyweight when it comes to hydration, so it's definitely suited to skin that is a little on the dry side.
-Avocado oil nourishes while the antioxidants in the carrot extract ward off skin aggressors like air pollution.
+Avocado oil is meant to nourish while the antioxidants in the carrot extract are meant to ward off skin aggressors like air pollution.

 Newly reformulated and better than ever, Province Apothecary's moisturizer has quite a few loyal fans.
 It doesn't stay on your skin as a barrier, but sinks in without leaving you feeling greasy.
 Tack on the facts that it doesn't clog pores and comes in a huge bottle, and it's hard not to love.